 Gabrielle Webster, CEO

-Gabrielle is a National Science Foundation Fellow, a National Biomedical Symposium Fellow and a Polaroid Scholar.
+Gabrielle was selected by Washingtonian Magazine as a 2022 Washingtonian of the Year.
+She was also a National Science Foundation Fellow, a National Biomedical Symposium Fellow and a Polaroid Scholar.
 She was chosen to attend the Center for Creative Leadership in 2009 as one of the top executive directors at the American Heart Association.
-She is a graduate of Leadership Greater Washington 2013.

-She received her Bachelor of Science degree in Chemistry from Xavier University and a Master of Physical Chemistry degree from Atlanta University.
+Gabrielle earned her Bachelor of Science degree in Chemistry from Xavier University and a Master of Physical Chemistry degree from Atlanta University.
+Gabrielle is also a graduate of the Leadership Greater Washington program and was recently awarded a Harvard Business School Executive Education Certificate for Strategic Agility and Inclusive Leadership.
 She and her husband reside in Upper Marlboro, Maryland and they have one daughter.